zestia/ember-async-tooltips/README.md

 You can replace the `@tooltip` argument with any custom component of your choosing.

-(_Tip_: You can use [ember-in-element-polyfill](https://github.com/kaliber5/ember-in-element-polyfill) to render the tooltip elsewhere in your application.
+(_Tip_: You can use [ember-in-element-polyfill](https://github.com/kaliber5/ember-in-element-polyfill) to render the tooltip elsewhere in your application)

 ### Positioning